gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-10-11-automating-the-most-annoying-aspects-of-blogging.md

 I was still having to copy my images to my CDN server manually, which was a pain.
 But the software stack on the server was intimidating: I serve my websites using a collection of docker containers.
 I kept putting it off for a rainy day, but I knew I would evetntually get around to automating it.

-The idea was to not upload them at all but rather download them to the server directly.
+The idea was to not upload the images at all, but rather download them to the server directly.
 I'd use a GitHub Webhook to trigger a `git pull` of the latest files onto my server.
 It took a few hours and a few attempts, but I finally arrived at a fairly elegant system I'm happy with:

 1. GitHub Webhook that runs on push event
 2. PHP script in web server docker container receives, validates, and creates a trigger file